It seems like simple math: financial incentives that help people quit smoking save everyone money in the long run.

 Download this report to learn:

-- How to navigate risk with stop-smoking incentives for 2019
+- How to navigate risk with quit-smoking incentives for 2019

 - Ways to rethink your stop-smoking incentives that set participants and your company up for success